Role of CaliforniaVolunteers During a Disaster

 CaliforniaVolunteers is charged with ensuring the coordination of volunteer activities related to disaster response and recovery, including necessary training, equipment, and transportation provisions.
 Additionally, CaliforniaVolunteers was charged with coordinating donations in times of disaster.

-In partnership with the California Emergency Management Agency and other state and local emergency management organizations, CaliforniaVolunteers works to strengthen the state’s readiness for and ability to respond to large-scale disasters.
+In partnership with the California Governor's Office of Emergency Services and other state and local emergency management organizations, CaliforniaVolunteers works to strengthen the state’s readiness for and ability to respond to large-scale disasters.

 Donating During a Disaster